mpcarl-ibm/crs-docs/_gettingstarted/ordering-billing.md

 #### Ordering

+When ordering object storage through the SoftLayer portal there are two options to choose from: S3 (IBM Cloud Object Storage) or Swift.
+If you need integration with OpenStack then a Swift-based object store might be a better choice, although it won't take advantage of the innovative technologies that power IBM Cloud Object Storage.
+This documentation assumes the user selects the S3 interface.

 1. Login to [https://control.softlayer.com/](https://control.softlayer.com/)
 2. Navigate to the object storage page by clicking on Storage -> Object Storage in the Navigation menu.
     ![Ordering]({{ site.baseurl }}/img/ob1.png)